Code-Institute-Submissions/MS1-Car-Services-Galway/README.md

 >Solved: oxon-info-on-top max-width:765px - font size decrised to 15px
 ```

+**2. Links testing**
+    - Logo (left top) - reloads the wabesite and brings user back to top of landing page.
+    - OXEN Garage - open new tab in browser with a link to google maps (potential location of the garage).
+    - Social media links (top right) and bottom of Contact info section - all links are working and opens a new tab in browser.
+    - Contact form - All fields works fine and are required.
+Submission function is not implemented yet.
+    - Footer links - all links are working and opens a new tab in browser.

-**2. Below automated test done to verify if all links are working:** Links were tested manualy as well.
+**3. Below automated test done to verify if all links http request are working correctly:**
 - **Link to my automated test is [here](https://github.com/Kpokc/MS1-Car-Services-Galway/blob/master/assets/tests/linksTest.cs).**

 >-**First Test**